 Nothing is the same as a real meat burger, true.
 And we won’t claim these taste just like your favorite hamburger.
 They don’t.
-Cause they’re made with vegges.
+Cause they’re made with veggies.
 But truth be told, they are utterly delicious and we don’t miss our meat burgers.
 We make these up and use them the same way we would our meat burgers.
-Swiss and mushroom is my personal fave but we find that these shouldn’t have a whole lot of toppings on them.
+Swiss and mushroom as toppings are my personal fave but we find that these shouldn’t have a whole lot of toppings on them.

 Today I’m sharing my easy veggie burger recipe in the hopes that you give it a try.
 Let me know if it becomes a family fave on busy weekday nights.
 P.S….I have some great tips for busy mom’s trying to get family meals on the table!

 Tips for easy veggie burgers:

 - Use a great starch as the binder.
 Try oats or brown rice (I prefer oats for most of my meat mixtures).
 Breadcrumbs work great if you don’t need gluten-free.